yanivcohen1/Time-Management-App-React-.NetCore-Python/frontend/README.md

 ### `pnpm preview`

-Serves the production build locally for testing and previewing the app before deployment.
+Serves the production build locally for testing and previewing the app before deployment.\
+Uses `public/config.prod.yaml` for configuration (backend: https://time-management-api.com).

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Configuration

-The app can be configured using `public/config.yaml`:
+The app can be configured using `public/config.dev.yaml` for development and `public/config.prod.yaml` for production:

+### Development Configuration (`config.dev.yaml`):

 ```yaml
 port: 3001